You have the power to build a more feminist space in your school

 Overview

-Around 20% of the world's children and adolescents have a mental health condition, with suicide being the second leading cause of death among 15-29-year-olds.
+➜ Around 20% of the world's children and adolescents are experiencing a mental health condition, with suicide being the fourth leading cause of death among 15-29-year-olds.
 (WHO)

 How to take action